 Risk management – It reduces risk by implementing sufficient measures at an appropriate level.

-Security policy – Of course, in emergency access, disaster recovery, and vendor management, the administrative safeguards create a security plan that covers PHI continuity.
+In emergency access, disaster recovery, and vendor management, the administrative safeguards create a security plan that covers PHI continuity.

 Physical safeguard

 Facility access – Reasonable measures exist to secure the medical facility from unauthorized parties.
-In the event of a data breach or emergency have a policy that allows third parties access.
+In the event of a data breach or emergency, have a policy that allows third parties access.

 Technical safeguards